-The Group has obligations in respect of the severance payments they must make to employees upon retirement under labor law.
-The Group treats these severance payment obligations as a defined benefit plan.
+The Company and its subsidiaries have obligations in respect of the severance payments they must make to employees upon retirement under labor law.
+The Company and its subsidiaries treat these severance payment obligations as a defined benefit plan.

 The obligation under the defined benefit plan is determined by a professionally qualified independent actuary based on actuarial techniques, using the projected unit credit method.